 - Part Two: Bring your garments with you.
 You will take garments home after portfolio review.
 If you cannot bring garments with you, then you should photograph them as outlined above on a person or dress form.

-- Part One: Send 8 ½ inch x 11 inch color copies of your original sketches.
-Do not mail your original artwork – it will not be returned.
+- Part One: Submit 8 ½ inch x 11 inch color copies of your original sketches.

-- Part Two: Do not mail actual garments—they will not be returned.
-Mail photos of your garments on 8 1/2 inch x 11 inch paper.
+- Part Two: Submit photos of your garments on 8 1/2 inch x 11 inch paper.
 Follow the instructions above for photographing your pieces on either a person or dress form.

 If you've never taken studio art courses, or if you just aren't prepared to present a portfolio, contact us at 616.451.2787 or 800.676.2787.
 We're happy to work with you on an individual basis and provide any help you need.